 - The Past President shall serve as Nominating Chairperson, Parliamentarian and Advisor.

-- The president shall have site access to the official BBNC Website, Wild Apricot, all Social Media accounts, Zoom and all other official BBNC accounts and tools used by the club to manage membership, activities and information.
+- The President and Vice President shall have Administrative site access to the official BBNC Website, Wild Apricot, all Social Media accounts, Zoom and all other official BBNC accounts and tools used by the club to manage membership, activities and information.

 ARTICLE VII: BOARD

 Section 1 The Board shall consist of the Executive Committee and the Leaders listed in the Standing Rules (B 1.).
 The Board may include Associate Members if approved by the Executive Committee.
 At least two thirds of the Board shall consist of regular members.